bio-tools/biotoolsDocs/curators_guide.rst

 .. note::
-   - a credit consists either simply the name of an ELIXIR Platform or ELIXIR node *or* the name of some other entity that is credited, with associated metadata
+   - a credit consists of the name, email and/or URL of some entity that is credited, with other associated metadata
    - see the `syntax guidelines <http://biotools.readthedocs.io/en/latest/api_attribute_model_dev.html#credit>`_.